Akhnaten (opera): Act 2: Years 5 to 15 in Thebes and Akhetaten

 Two solo celli introduce a "love theme".
-Accompanied by a solo trombone while the harmony switches to H(sus), the Narrator recites a prayer-like poem to the sun god.
+Accompanied by a solo trombone while the harmony switches to B(sus), the Narrator recites a prayer-like poem to the sun god.
 The strings softly take over the music in E minor, and the same poem is recited again, this time actually as a love poem from Akhnaten to Nefertiti.
 Then Akhnaten and Nefertiti sing the same text to each other (in Egyptian), as an intimate love duet.
 After a while, the trumpet associated with Akhnaten joins them as the highest voice, turning the duet into a trio.